heloisacativo/hr-analytics/README.md

 The final result is saved in the `attrition_metrics.csv` file.

 ### 4. Analysis
-The CSV file can be imported directly into **Power BI** for visualization and analysis.
+The CSV file can be imported into visualization and analysis tools.

 ---